dotkom/vengeful-vineyard/README.md

 ## Description

 This project was created for the sole purpose of :boom: punishing members in the student organization <i>Online Linjeforening</i> whenever they fail to perform their respective tasks.

-Their failure shall be documented on our page as a 'vinstraff'(wine punishment).
-While we already have a functioning site called [RedWine](https://online.ntnu.no/redwine/), that page is old and outdated, and does not provide all the functions we wish it had - hence the need for an updated system.
+Their failure shall be documented on our page as a 'vinstraff' (wine punishment).
+The old and outdated version can be found here: [RedWine](https://online.ntnu.no/redwine/).

 ## Installation - Git Repository and Setup